 Choosing healthy portions of food can help you reach and stay at a healthy weight.
 Many people choose portions that are larger than the recommended serving sizes suggested.
 When this happens too often, your daily intake of calories is too high.

 Children develop eating competence step-by-step throughout the growing-up years.
 This happens when they are fed according to the tasks appropriate for their age.

 Besides being a great fundraiser for your school, From the Ground Up also provides many teaching opportunities.
-While students are selling and talking about fresh, local veggies to family and friends, why not also educate them about:
+While students are selling and talking about fresh, locally grown food products to family and friends, why not also educate them about:

 From the Ground Up has come up with some great classroom resources.
 They introduce wonderful ideas that incorporate the fundraiser with learning activities.

 - From the Ground Up in the Classroom Resource includes lesson plans for kindergarten to Grade 6.
 They are fun, interactive, and easy to adapt.
 They focus on the importance of healthy food choices and on eating more vegetables.
 Each lesson is linked to a Healthy Living Prescribed Learning Outcomes for each grade.